mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 His frown took a moment to form, and then he sighed and changed the subject, "Shall we?" as he gestured with his cane toward a plaform covering the hole in the tower they had come out of.
 Without protest, she stepped upon it with Fajro soon after and they descended into the belly of that mechanical beast.

-The inside was a maze of tunnels with double doors at nearly every twenty paces.
-The walls were lined with stale yellow incandescent bulbs that brought its warmth neither to the oiled steel walls nor to the grey worn wood that made up the floor.
-They were cheap imitations of Ara that were nothing like the original.
+The inside was a maze of tunnels with double doors at nearly every twenty paces, and walls lined with stale yellow incandescent bulbs that brought its warmth neither to the greased steel walls nor to the grey worn wood that made up the floor.
+They were cheap imitations of Ara-light that were nothing like the original.
 It disgusted her to imagine living here for several days, as undoubtedly many of those onboard had done.

 The static on her listener had dulled to a whisper as Fajro led her down a meandering path that she was convinced was meant to scramble her sense of direction.
 But after much wandering they arrived at a large room with several people sitting at desks of knobs and buttons with wired listeners fastened to both of their ears and a protrusion on one side for what seemingly looked like a microphone.
 She wondered at the utility of the knobs and buttons, but knew that they were likely listening to a much more sophisticated permutation of what was around her own ear.